-The number of license key failures when loading the source or target, since the last time the Double-Take service was restarted on the source
+The number of license key failures when loading the Carbonite Availability and Carbonite Move functionality on a server, since the last time the Double-Take service was restarted

 CRC Read Time

 The length of time, in microseconds, spent reading CRC (cyclic redundancy check) data on the target.
 If this value is longer than the standard access time of the target's storage device, it indicates there is possibly an issue reading the data on the target.
 For example, if the target storage is a SAN, there may be an issue with the way the SAN is configured.